Managing Non-Motor Symptoms of Parkinson’s Disease: Strategies for Comprehensive Care

 Stress management

-It is crucial to find effective ways to and alleviate stress while living with Parkinson’s disease, as a calm mind can contribute to better overall health and improved symptom management.
+It is crucial to find effective ways to unwind and alleviate stress while living with Parkinson’s disease, as a calm mind can contribute to better overall health and improved symptom management.

 Stress can worsen symptoms, making it even more important to find healthy outlets that help you relax and maintain a positive outlook on life.